openrepair/datastandard/standard.rst

 **Year of manufacture**
 '''''''''''''''''''''''

-*Description:* The year, or approximate year, that the item was made or released.
+*Description:* The year, or approximate year, that the item was made.

-*Use cases:* Useful for analysing the lifespan or durability of various product categories or brands.
+*Use cases:* Allows for the calculation of estimated product age of items, i.e. how old they were when they were repaired.
+Useful for analysing the lifespan or durability of various product categories or brands.

-*Ease of collection:* Not always known or identifiable.
+*Ease of collection:* Year of manufacture is not always easy for partners to record.
+In some cases, a product's age or year of manufacture may be based on an estimate by the owner of the item.
+This may, in some cases, only represent how long they have owned the item, and not necessarily the exact date of manufacture.
+As such, years of manufacture and product ages should be considered estimates only, to give an indicative suggestion of how old items are when brought to community repair events.

 Repair-related
 ^^^^^^^^^^^^^^